 A Metropolitan Police officer accused of striking a woman with a metal baton at a G20 protest has been cleared.

 Sgt Delroy Smellie denied common assault on Nicola Fisher, 36, of Brighton, during the protest in Exchange Square, London, in April 2009.
+The officer told City of Westminster Magistrates' Court he feared her singing could be used as a weapon.

 The Independent Police Complaints Commission said Sgt Smellie could still face police disciplinary action, although this was very unlikely.